AlexanderValentini/LLM-course-code/MiniLlama-exercise-alex-solution/README.md

 run_llama.py is the main script calling all the other scripts and takes various commands.

+Running generation (without additional fine-tuning) can be done without a GPU.

 # Min-Llama Assignment
 by Vijay Viswanathan (based on the previous [minbert-assignment](https://github.com/neubig/minbert-assignment))